GuillaumeIsabelleX/node-rsc/ISSUE_TEMPLATE.md

-**Note: for support questions, please use [StackOverflow](https://stackoverflow.com/questions/tagged/node-config) and tag your question with `node-config`**. *This repository's issues are reserved for feature requests and bug reports.*
+**Note: for support questions, please use [StackOverflow](https://stackoverflow.com/questions/tagged/node-rsc) and tag your question with `node-rsc`**. *This repository's issues are reserved for feature requests and bug reports.*

 Before submitting a bug report, please search the issue tracker the wiki first.
 Many issues have already been discussed.

-The wiki is located at: https://github.com/lorenwest/node-config/wiki
+The wiki is located at: https://github.com/lorenwest/node-rsc/wiki

 ### I'm submitting a ...
   - [  ] bug report